rish987/trackswitch-manuform/README.md

-To flash an MCU, plug it into your computer using the USB cable (be very careful and gentle when doing this with the Pro Micro as the USB header tends to snap of very easily!) and put it into flash mode using the reset button (you should see some LED responce on the MCU after pressing the reset button -- if you don't, double-check your soldering).
+To flash an MCU, plug it into your computer using the USB cable (be very careful and gentle when doing this with the Pro Micro as the USB header tends to snap of very easily!) and put it into flash mode using the reset button (you should see some LED response on the MCU after pressing the reset button -- if you don't, double-check your soldering).
 Quickly run the command `dmesg | tail` to see the end of the kernel message log.
 The last line should look something like this: